 Lenz microphthalmia syndrome is an extremely rare inherited disorder characterized by abnormal smallness of one or both eyes (unilateral or bilateral microphthalmia) and/or droopy eyelids (blepharoptosis), resulting in visual impairment.
 In rare cases, affected infants may exhibit complete absence or rudimentary (vestigial) portions of the eyes (anophthalmia).
 Most affected infants also exhibit developmental retardation, ranging from mild to severe, as well as mental retardation.
 Additional physical abnormalities associated with this disorder may include an unusually small head (microcephaly); teeth that are widely spaced or abnormally crowded; ears that flare forward (anteverted) and/or are underdeveloped (hypoplastic); and/or malformations of the fingers and/or toes (digits).
 Some affected individuals may also exhibit incomplete closure of the roof of the mouth (cleft palate); a vertical groove in the upper lip (cleft lip); a sideways and front-to-back curvature of the spine (kyphoscoliosis); and/or abnormalities of the reproductive and urinary (genitourinary) tract, such as failure of the testes to descend into the scrotum in males (cryptorchidism) and/or underdevelopment (hypoplasia) or absence of a kidney (renal agenesis).
 Lenz microphthalmia syndrome, which is inherited as an X-linked genetic trait, is fully expressed in males only.
 However, females who carry one copy of the disease gene (heterozygotes) may exhibit some of the signs associated with the disorder, such as an abnormally small head (microcephaly) and/or malformations of the fingers and/or toes.
 (For more information on this disorder, choose "Lenz Microphthalmia" as your search term in the Rare Disease Database.)

 Nance-Horan syndrome may be diagnosed based upon a thorough clinical evaluation, detection of characteristic physical findings such as congenital cataracts and dental abnormalities, and specialized testing, including the use of an illuminated microscope to examine the interior of the eyes (slit-lamp examination) and dental x-ray series.
+Molecular genetic testing for the NHS gene is available to confirm the diagnosis.

 The treatment of Nance-Horan syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists, such as pediatricians; physicians who diagnose and treat diseases of the eye (ophthalmologists); dental specialists who diagnose, prevent, and/or correct misalignment (malocclusion) and other abnormalities of the teeth (orthodontists); and other health care professionals.